chillgatez/Lab12-AsyncInnManagementSystem/README.md

 **Interface Refactoring:**

-- Build an interface for each of the controllers (IHotelRepository, IRoomRepository, IAmenityRepository) that contains the required method signatures for CRUD operations to the database directly.
+- Build an interface for each of the controllers (IHotel, IRoom, IAmenity) that contains the required method signatures for CRUD operations to the database directly.

 **Controller Refactoring:**